B2B content marketing challenges hurting SEO and revenue (and how to fix them)

-A lot of B2B companies are investing heavily in SEO but few are stopping to ask whether that investment is actually driving results.
-It’s worth taking a hard look: Why are we still prioritizing content that attracts traffic but rarely converts?
-Why are we chasing top-of-funnel visibility when buyers are already deep into research before, they engage?
-And how well do we really understand how B2B decisions get made today?
-On the surface, the content engine may look productive but underneath, it’s often failing to move the metrics that matter pipeline and revenue.
+It’s worth taking a closer look: Why are we still prioritizing content that attracts traffic but rarely converts?
+Why focus on top-of-funnel visibility when buyers are often deep into research before they engage?
+And how well do we truly understand how B2B decisions are made today?

-The data backs this up.
-According to Demand Gen Report, B2B buyers conduct an average of 12 searches before landing on a specific brand’s site.
-When they’re finally ready to take action, they typically search for your brand name, not generic keywords.
-That makes it easy to miss the long, winding path they took to get there, including the SEO content that helped shape their decision.
+When they’re finally ready to act, they typically search for your brand name rather than generic keywords.
+That makes it easy to overlook the long, winding path they took, including the B2B SEO content that helped shape their decision.

-1. You’re Optimizing for the Wrong Buyer
+1. You’re optimizing for the wrong buyer

 The fix: